– 26 – 03 – 2023 –

 Lectio Divina with the Sunday Gospels – Year A

 As on last Sunday, we have a long passage in which several stories are interwoven.
-Jesus brings Lazarus out of the tomb; this is experienced as a liberation from bondage – “Unbind him and let him go free.”
-Identify with Lazarus from your experience.
-He symbolizes those who have been written off (by others but also by themselves) as dead – people? communities? a country or a civilization?
+Jesus brings Lazarus out of the tomb; this is experienced as a liberation from bondage – “Unbind him and let him go free.“ Identify with Lazarus from your experience.
+He symbolizes those who have been written off (by others but also by themselves) as dead – individuals, or as communities, or a country or a civilization?

 Verses 3 and 36; 15; 39; 41 and 42 : Faced with the bondage of the tomb, Jesus is armed with love (verses 3 and 36), trust in the Father (vs. 15, 39, 41 and 42), and deep compassion (vs. 33, 35, 38).
 Enter into the dramatic confrontation in which these forces are victorious over death.